(This is an abridged version of a story that appears in the November-December issue of Marijuana Business Magazine.)

-“There’s a lot of chance and bad luck that comes with events like this,” said Erich Pearson, the founder of SPARC, which has a cannabis cultivation operation in Glen Ellen, California.
+“There’s a lot of chance and bad luck that comes with events like this,” said Erich Pearson, the founder of SPARC (San Francisco Patient and Resource Center), which has a cannabis cultivation operation in Glen Ellen, California.

 Pearson lost about $5 million worth of cannabis in October 2017, when wildfires roared through Sonoma County.